jsecurity101/Windows-API-To-Sysmon-Events/README.md

 ### Research Notes:
 - API(A) - API accepts ASCII character strings.
-API(W) - api accepts wide character strings.
+API(W) - API accepts wide character strings.
 - Nt(API) - User mode.
 Zw(API) called from kernel.
 If Nt(API) Zw is implied.
 - API's listed are ones that were seen within the stack during a breakpoint of the event registration mechanism.